cloudbase/garm/doc/logging.md

 # Logging

-By default, GARM is logging only on standard output.
+By default, GARM logs everything to standard output.

-If you would like GARM to use a logging file instead, you can use the `log_file` configuration option:
+You can optionally log to file by adding the following to your config file:

 ```toml
 [default]